If you, like me, have been having a cup of Joe every day for years you have most likely experimented with your drink’s condiments.

 Scientific papers suggest that by consuming it you may recover from sore throat faster.

-So if you’re indisposed, add honey to a cup of coffee and you may experience improvement.
+So if you’re indisposed, add honey to a cup of coffee and you may experience improvement in your overall well-being.

 According to a number of studies that I’ve stumbled upon during my research, this natural sweetener may also improve oral wellness because of its antimicrobial activities.